Bost/notes/category-theory.md

 all invertible isomorphisms)

 Hom functors - Intuition:
-- Play some special role in the Category of Ftors
 - Serve for the same purposes as Free Monoids

 It's enough to define this NaT on one Obj (i.e. set C(a,a)) and moreover